-- 33. Once the required civil works are finalized and land acquisition needs determined, the major preparation tasks will consist of: - Land acquisition proposals (LAPs): Where lands from private and public ownerships, excepting those owned by MOHFW itself, are to be acquired, LAPs will be prepared as per the standard requirements of the Acquiring Body. - PAP census and fixing the cut-off dates: To prepare RPs and ARPs, will assess details of the impacts and impacted persons/households with respect, but not limited, to the impact categories and compensation/assistance eligibility criteria proposed in this RPSMF.
-The dates on which censuses are taken will constitute the cut-off dates for non-titled persons, and those on which the legal notice under Section 3 of the acquisition ordinance (Notice-3) is served will be the cut-off dates for private landowners.
-(Private landowners are not allowed to alter appearance of the lands by erecting new structures or otherwise, after the Notice-3 is served.) - Market price surveys: To determine the replacement costs of lands, houses/structures and other replaceable, and market prices of irreplaceable, affected assets (Survey methods suggested in Annex B).
+- 33. Once the required civil works are finalized and land acquisition needs determined, the major preparation tasks will consist of: - Land acquisition proposals (LAPs): Where lands from private and public ownerships, excepting those owned by MOHFW itself, are to be acquired, LAPs will be prepared as per the standard requirements of the acquisition authority. - PAP census and fixing the cut-off dates: To prepare RPs and ARPs, will assess details of the impacts and impacted persons/households with respect, but not limited, to the impact categories and compensation/assistance eligibility criteria proposed in this SMF (paragraphs 18-25 of Section B).
+The dates on which censuses are taken will constitute the cut-off dates for squatters, and those on which the legal notice under Section 3 of the acquisition ordinance (Notice-3) is served will be the cut-off dates for private landowners.
+(Private landowners are not allowed to alter appearance of the lands by erecting new structures or otherwise, after the Notice-3 is served.) - Market price surveys: To determine the replacement costs of lands, houses/structures and other replaceable, and market prices of irreplaceable, affected assets (Survey methods suggested in Annex B1).